James F. Burke (politician)

-James Francis Burke (October 21, 1867 – August 8, 1932) was Republican member of the U.S. House of Representatives for Pennsylvania.
+James Francis Burke (October 21, 1867 – August 8, 1932) was an American politician, and a Republican member of the U.S. House of Representatives for Pennsylvania.

 Early life

 James Burke was born in Petroleum Center, Pennsylvania to Irish immigrants.
 He studied law at the University of Michigan at Ann Arbor where he graduated 1892.
 While at Michigan he organized the American Republican College League, the predecessor to the College Republicans.
 Petitioning then president, Republican William McKinley Burke won approval for the organization and hosted an inaugural banquet attended by McKinley along with 1,500 college students The organization quickly spread to almost every college in the country.
 In 1888, at age 21, Burke was made secretary of the committee in charge of the dedication of the then-new Allegheny County Court House, at which President Rutherford B. Hayes made the dedicating address.

 Legal career

 After graduating from the University of Michigan, he was admitted to the Allegheny County bar the same year.
 Subsequently, he was admitted to the Superior and Supreme courts of Pennsylvania, and later to the United States Supreme Court, and commenced practice in Pittsburgh, Pennsylvania.
 He was the secretary of the Republican National Committee in 1892, resigning during the same year to devote his entire time to his duties as president of the American Republican College League.